vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

 TODO:
-- The purple robot seems to collide (and die) at random sometimes
+- fire sounds are a bit out of sync (make every engine update have it's own sample offset in the audio engine)
+- when firing a projectile, fire it from the center of the Character (instead of the base) and calculate its direction also from that position so it doesn't miss the target.
-- Animations: the sprites do the up and down animation but that should probably be done with a MoverCompenent
+- Animations: the sprites do the up and down animation but that should probably be done with a MoverComponent
-- use FrameStepper on HorizontalSpriteAnimationRenderer (and check if more places could use it too)
 - Make a way to specify volume for each sound in the mix.
 - GameEngine: make a "startMission" where everything is loaded into place before the mission begins instead of organizing everything inside the main.cpp.
 - use asserts instead of cerr. #include <cassert> assert(b != 0 && "Division by zero");
-- move Alignment calculations to a helper function/class to avoid repeating it
 - WeaponUpgrade needs to specify which weapon (it's currently applying to all weapons in the vector)
 - make a weapon factory with prototype pattern
 - MenuFactory edge case: when no upgrades are available. (implement regular items to replace the upgrades)